 Luke 17:3–4

-Pay attention to yourselves: If your brother transgresses against you, correct him; if he repents, pardon him.
-And if he breaks against you seven times a day and seven times a day comes back to you and says, “I’m sorry,” you’ll forgive him.
+Be mindful: if your brother wrongs you, correct him; if he apologizes, forgive him.
+Even if he wrongs you seven times a day and apologizes each time, forgive him.

 Jonah 4:2